Seabrook is a small village on the Kent coast. Due to the chalky ground and hilly landscape, it can make gardens difficult to work with.

 Build retaining walls to support sloping gardens

 Before the garden renovation could begin, the Approved Installers had to build retaining walls to give support to the sloping banks of earth.
-The installers used block work for this particular project, but Jakwall® or timber retaining wall can also be used for this purpose, as it has been pressure treated and manufactured from class 4 timber, which is selected specially for use in direct contact with the ground or fresh water, much like our decking joists, gravel boards and fence posts.
+The installers used block work for this particular project, but Jakwall used as a timber retaining wall can also be used for this purpose, as it has been pressure treated and manufactured from class 4 timber, which is selected specially for use in direct contact with the ground or fresh water, much like our decking joists, gravel boards and fence posts.

 retaining walls for fencing